 Organizing your travel by key destination temple/shrine + desired food is really not a bad way to explore different areas.

 The top island Hokkaido is lovely.
 Woodsy and agricultural with notable artisan trades and a great ski and chill surf culture (despite the frigid water!).
-Delicious local beers (and summer beer fests), infinite fresh seafood tapas-style at cute little bars, monk dairy butter slathered on a really good split fluffy potato, summer lavender ice cream.
+Delicious local beers (and summer beer fests), infinite fresh seafood tapas-style at cute little bars, monk dairy butter slathered on a really good split fluffy potato, summer lavender fields (and ice cream).
 With agricultural fields and cows all around, all food feels like it tastes better on Hokkaido.
-It could be the air, too: dense woods and mountains to hike, remote forest hot springs, fields of lavender and other landscapes, fantastic little art museums, glass blowing wonders, cool cafes and shops in the most unlikely-seeming places, lovely lakes with well tended trails, very cute farms open to visitors (okay, intentionally designed to delight visitors).
-In the winter, rugged towns set themselves up to delight visitors.
-Ice sculptures.
-Skiing.
+It could be the air, too: dense woods and mountains to hike, remote forest hot springs, flower fields and other lush landscapes, fantastic little art museums, glass blowing wonders, cool cafes and shops in the most unlikely-seeming places, lovely lakes with well tended trails, very cute farms designed to delight visitors.
+In the winter, snowy festivals, ice sculptures, skiing.
 Lots of snow.
 A long slow ferry up if you don’t want an underwater train, but budget flights are super cheap and easy.
-Great road tripping territory (easy to get to Sapporo and a few big towns by train, but to explore the rest of the island a car seems most fun (though there are very reliable buses and trains).
+Great road tripping territory.
+It’s easy to get to Sapporo and a few big towns by train, but to explore the rest of the island a car seems most fun (though there are very reliable buses and trains).

-Kyoto, longtime capital of the country, is almost a requirement.
+Kyoto, longtime capital of the country, is really necessary.
 Fantastic to explore — also a good place to start, because it’s more manageable.
 Slow pace, traditional everything, temples, shrines, river boats, natural beauty.
 Lots and lots of temples and shrines and surroundings, even ones you can climb up to on the side of a mountain (on well marked trails).
-There is a ton of info available on Kyoto, and I haven’t been in a long time so won’t attempt to be more specific.
+There is a ton of info available on Kyoto, and Nara, and the histories are long.
+I’ve visited but don’t know enough to offer more info.